Housing Disrepair Guide

 Damage to Personal Possessions

 Did the disrepair cause damage to your belongings.
 If so, you can get compensated for the damage.
 You can state the value of the damaged possessions in your claim.
-In most cases, the compensation you receive for damaged possessions will cover its repair and/or replacement, but you must provide proof of damage.
+In most cases, the compensation you receive for damaged possessions will cover their repair and/or replacement, but you must provide proof of damage.

 You do not need to suffer a health problem or provide proof of damage to your possessions to receive compensation in a housing disrepair claim.
 You can also be awarded compensation if you have suffered discomfort due to the disrepair.
 For instance, if you have been unable to use your bathroom due to the presence of mould and damp, or the unsanitary nature of the drains, you can make a claim for the inconveniences you have faced due to the disrepair.